 There’s a lot of contention about what age your official memory starts as a young child.
-It’s very easy for me to say that I remember listening to Nirvana when I was three, finding out Kurt Cobain had died when I was seven (this I actually do recall, I was very sad because I had always wanted to have a pair of sunglasses like his) and kicking it with all those Biggie joints.
+It’s very easy for me to say that I remember listening to Nirvana when I was three, finding out Kurt Cobain had died when I was seven (this I actually do recall, I was very sad because and kicking it with all those Biggie joints.
 The fact is, a lot of the important music from my youth I remember retrospectively – as we all do.
 As kids, we are largely the victim of what our parents decide to buy and the radio stations they choose to flick to.
 That’s why I have distinct memories of, say, Ace Of Base, or The Corrs, as opposed to the cool music I like to say I ‘grew up’ with.
 But if there’s one song I definitely do lay claim to, it’s this one.
 It came out when I was eleven, about the same time as our little brother had been born and I decided that I was now in control of the car radio.
 Ben Lee came on with that indelible piano riff, and it hit me like a ton of bricks.
 I’ve been switching back to it ever since.

 ‘Cigarettes Will Kill You’ was Lee’s first single, which is pretty impressive when you think about it.
 Most artists don’t strike gold until far later in their careers, usually when they’re significantly older.
 But Lee, who left school to start a band (my school, coincidentally) in his early teens, was hanging with Beastie Boys and Sonic Youth at an age where most of us are only discovering who those bands are, and was up to his third record by 1998, probably didn’t see it that way.
 Clearly talented beyond imagination and with an overflowing reservoir of ideas, he was one of the first signees to the Bondi-based Modular Records (which would eventually become home to Presets, Cut Copy, Tame Impala and The Avalanches) and has achieved no less than three career turnarounds in his life.
 The most important thing you need to take from all this is that ‘Cigarettes’ is a fantastic, dark piece of pop that everyone likes.
 Seriously, even people who hate Ben Lee like this song.
 It’s like that super-compressed, stabbing grand piano has become part of the fabric of Gen Y Australian society.